A selection from Moments from Red Hill called the Red Hill Moments Album can be found on Youtube at https://www.youtube.com/watch?

-Here are some poems about different aspects of Red Hill.
+Here are some more poems by Paul Williamson about different aspects of Red Hill.
 If you have any poems about Red Hill that you would like published here, just contact us here.

 I travelled far to see those clear skies